-Fillings are a procedure available at our dental clinic on the Kings Road in Chelsea, London.
+Fillings are a procedure available at our dental clinic in Chelsea on the Kings Road.
 They are one of the most common dental procedures and can be used to both repair damage and improve cosmetic appearance.

 Reasons For Needing A Filling